Prodject/wslstartmenu/README.md

 # wslstartmenu
-A proof of concept that mirrors GUI Linux apps installed on WSL to the Windows 10 Start Menu.
+A proof of concept script that mirrors Windows Subsystem for Linux (WSL) GUI app shortcuts to the Windows 10 Start Menu.

-Runs on Linux Subsystem for Windows (WSL).
+Allows users who install GUI apps in WSL to find and launch them easily from the Windows 10 Start Menu.

 Concept
 ==============